Berkeley-CS195/sp23/assignments/h195-proj3.md

    for what to do, re-doing work that was done when there is an unexpected hiccup, etc. That said, professionalism also means not grotesquely "padding" the estimates.
-   1. Are we emphasizing the "group-ness" of the project?
-Ambivalent about keeping this section.
-5. 1-2 paragraphs (about 500 words) describing the main open questions or potential areas of concern on the horizon for this project.
+4. 1-2 paragraphs (about 500 words) describing the main open questions or potential areas of concern on the horizon for this project.
 This is in part to help you foresee problems for yourselves by stopping to consider this.
-It is also in part to communicate with me so we can help you address open questions, find additional resources, organize around concerns, etc.
+It is also in part to communicate with us so we can help you address open questions, find additional resources, organize around concerns, etc.

 ## 3. Presentation